-Traditionally, a business visa is designed for people travelling to another country to attend meetings, conferences, seminars or corporate events, but in Mozambique, this visa also enables the visa holder to work legally.
-The business visa can therefore serve as a short-term work permit in Mozambique.
+Those travelling to Mozambique for 30 to 120 days will be able to enter and work in the country on a business visa.
+Traditionally, a business visa is designed for people travelling to another country to attend meetings, conferences, seminars or corporate events.
+In Mozambique, this visa also enables the visa holder to work legally, effectively functioning as a short-term work permit.

 Long-term work permits

-This application process is more complex than that for a business visa.
-These work permits are generally only granted when the employer can prove that the position can't be filled by any suitable Mozambican citizen.
-The quota system in Mozambique gives a company the right to employ a certain number of foreigners.
-Quotas are awarded depending on the number of nationals employed.
+The application process for a long-term work permit is more complex than that for a business visa.
+The Mozambican quota system gives a company the right to employ only a certain number of foreigners.
 If the company has exhausted its quota, it may apply for 'out-of-quota' authorisation with the Department of Labour.

 *Visa regulations and requirements for work permits are subject to change at short notice, and expats should contact their respective embassy or consulate for the latest details.